zessani/zessani/README.md

 ---

 **🔭 What I’m Working On:**
-Currently collaborating to create a project using Pinecone and OpenAI to create an app that suggests professors along with their reviews baseded on user input providing tailored suggestions.
+Currently collaborating to create a project using Pinecone and OpenAI to create an app that suggests professors along with their reviews based on user input providing tailored suggestions.

 **👯 Collaboration:**
 Eager to collaborate on projects and always looking for hackathons and events to attend!